The Union Way

 The school site features a modern baseball/softball complex, two gymnasiums, a drama theater, a renovated media center, special driver’s education classrooms and other amenities.

-Kenneth Moore was named principal of the Union High School Freshman Academy in 2018.
-He previusly served as administrative intern for the 6th/7th Grade Center in the summer of 2015.
-He was named assistant principal in 2016and moved to the 9th Grade Center in 2017.
-Moore comes to Union from Coweta High School where he taught Marketing and Web Design.
+Kenneth Moore was named principal of the Union High School Freshman Academy (formerly 9th Grade Center) in 2018.
+He previously served as assistant principal at the 9th Grade and 6th/7th Grade Center, after coming to Union in 2015.
+Moore arrived at Union from Coweta High School where he taught Marketing and Web Design.
 He was active in a wide variety of coaching and leadership positions, as well as spearheading the charge for district-wide technology upgrades and a revamped secondary business curriculum.

 Prior to beginning a career in education, Moore was in the private sector for several years, with a focus in business management.
-He earned his Master's Degree in Educational Leadership from Southern Nazarene University.
-He also holds a degree in Economics from the University of Oklahoma.
+He earned his master's degree in educational leadership from Southern Nazarene University, and also holds a degree in economics from the University of Oklahoma.
+He plans to pursue his doctorate beginning in January of 2020.
+Moore is married to his beautiful wife, Kristin, and they are parents to four amazing children, Reese, Baylor, Olivia, and Elleanor.

-Since becoming a Redskin, Kenny has firmly entrenched himself in "The Union Way," believing that every child deserves the chance to be equipped with the resources to fulfill our district mission of 100% Graduation, College and/or Career Ready.
-He understands that forming positive, meaningful relationships with our students, their families, our teachers, and members of the surrounding community is imperative in realizing this vision, truly believing that "Together, We Make a Difference."
+Since becoming a Redskin, Moore has firmly entrenched himself in "The Union Way," believing every child deserves the chance to be equipped with the resources to fulfill our district mission of 100 Percent Graduation, College and/or Career Ready.
+He is committed to creating a family-like culture at the Freshman Academy through forming positive, meaningful relationships with our students, their families, our teachers, and members of the surrounding community.

-Beau Brannon was named administrative intern for the Union High School Freshman Academy in 2018.
-He is beginning his third year at Union and his seventh year in education overall.
-He spent his first 6 years teaching math and coaching football.
-He is a 2008 graduate of Muldrow High School where he was an All-State selection at wide receiver before spending a year at the University of Tulsa.
+Kevin “Beau” Brannon was named assistant principal at the Union High School Freshman Academy in the summer of 2018.
+He is beginning his fifth year at Union and his ninth year in education overall.
+He spent his first six years teaching math and coaching football.
+He is a 2008 graduate of Muldrow High School where he was an All-State selection at wide receiver before spending a year playing at the University of Tulsa.

 Estella Evans joined Union in 2009 as an administrative intern at the 6th/7th Grade center.
 She was named assistant principal of the Union High School Freshman Academy in 2011.